ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-todo:/contact page exists but empt y add it:done todo:monitor redis and postgres via prometheus and grafana todo:add marron small bear run when loading the pages:done todo:add ticket to wallet todo:add loading bear on mobile:done todo:translare profile and settings page
+todo:/contact page exists but empt y add it:done todo:monitor redis and postgres via prometheus and grafana todo:add marron small bear run when loading the pages:done todo:recive email or notification for tasks in dead letter todo:add ticket to wallet todo:add loading bear on mobile:done todo:translare profile and settings page